 This position pulls your shoulders back and provides a relieving chest stretch.

 Avoid using a foam roller on your lower back as the area over the kidneys (both sides) and liver (off to the right side) are sensitive and not protected by the bony spine or rib cage.
 Thus, we should avoid heavy, direct pressure over these pain-sensitive low back regions to prevent irritation and possible injury.
 If you have low back pain, stretching exercises or perhaps yoga are safer alternatives.

-- Foam rollers should cause slight pain or discomfort as they release muscle knots, but not severe pain.
+Foam rollers may cause slight pain or discomfort as they release muscle knots, but not severe pain.
 If you feel sharp or stabbing pain, stop immediately.

-- Because muscle knots in your neck or shoulders can be hard to reach, you may find that a theracane or trigger point massager works better for you than a foam roller.
+Because muscle knots in your neck or shoulders can be hard to reach, you may find that a self-massage device, such as a massage stick, massage hook, or a tennis ball, works better for you than a foam roller.